ALICE LATIMER MOSELEY

 As her son, Tim Moseley, an antique collector and dealer recalls…

 “Back around 1970, I was going to the flea market in Nashville, Tennessee and talked my mom into taking her paintings.
 She reluctantly agreed.
 I rented her a stall and helped her hang the first 30 paintings that she had painted.
 I then resumed my search for antique bargains.
 When I returned an hour later, Mom was in an empty stall holding a $1,350 check.
 “He bought them all, he bought them all,” Mom excitedly told me.
 A Mr. Barr from Kentucky had indeed bought them all for $45 apiece.
 That was the day when Alice Moseley, retired schoolteacher, became Alice Moseley, professional artist.”

 Mose also retired and they moved to Enid Lake, in Pope, Mississippi, living in a tenant shack that once had been at Graceland.
 Vernon Presley, who was a neighbor in Memphis, gave it to Mose, who disassembled it and reassembled it at Plum Point.
 Miss Alice enjoyed telling her interviewers how she knew Elvis Presley.
 One of her favorite conversations with him was when Elvis told her he liked to go to the school for the deaf in Jackson, Mississippi, and sing and play for the kids.

 “But Elvis, they can’t hear you.”

-“Oh,” remarked Elvis.
+“Oh,” remarked Presley.
 “They somehow feel the beat.
 Those little feet pat out the rhythm.”